GeyserMC/mappings-generator/README.md

 If you would like to use this to generate mappings, clone this repository locally and use the `Run` button in your IDE.
 Once the program is done, two files should be created containing the java item and block mappings.

-NOTE: This plugin does use NMS, and if you want mappings for later versions, simply update the jar in the `pom.xml` and update the internal code for your specific NMS version.
+NOTE: This plugin uses the Fabric mappings, and if you want mappings for later versions, simply update the jar(s) in the `pom.xml`.
+In most scenarios, this should remain the same across versions, but some updating may need to be done when it comes to larger releases.